dgp1130/blog/src/www/posts/ctor.md

 * Constructors do *not* have a declared return type, it is implied to be the same class.
-  * When else do you not specify a return type to what is clearly a method?
+  * When else do you not specify a return type to what is clearly a function?
 * Constructors are declared with the special keyword `constructor()`.
 Other languages commonly use the same name as their class.
   * When else does the name of something affect its behavior?
 * `super()` *must* be executed before `this` can be used.
   * You also cannot use `this` in the `super()` expression itself.
-  * When else does a particular binding not come into scope until part way through a block?
+  * When else does a particular named binding come into scope part way through a block?
 * Code which does not reference `this` can come before `super()`, but doing so means you
   [cannot use field initializers, parameter properties, or native private fields](https://github.com/microsoft/TypeScript/issues/945#issuecomment-60419937).